About the 3D Printer

 - Obscene or otherwise inappropriate for the Library environment.

 - In violation of another’s intellectual property rights.
-For example, the printers will not be used to reproduce material that is subject to copyright, patent or trademark protection
+For example, the printer can not be used to reproduce material that is subject to copyright, patent or trademark protection.

 - Use of the 3D printer is at the discretion of the Library’s staff.
 The Library reserves the right to deny use of the equipment.

-- Only Highland Park residents with a library card in good standing may submit designs for 3D printing.
+- Only Highland Park Public Library cardholders with a library account in good standing may submit designs for 3D printing.

 - The Library does not guarantee a successful print.
 Unless the print fails to finish, the cost of the completed print, regardless of quality, will still be charged.